-Our mental capacity assessments are of a high quality and we pride ourselves in attention to detail and ensuring a thorough assessment is undertaken every time.
-This places us in a good position to be instructed by legal professionals to undertake mental capacity assessments.
-All assessments are completed by Gary Crisp, an Independent Social Worker and experienced professional in assessing mental capacity.
+My mental capacity assessments are of a high quality and I pride myself in attention to detail and ensuring a thorough assessment is undertaken every time.
+This places me in a good position to be instructed by legal professionals to undertake mental capacity assessments.
+All assessments are completed by me, an Independent Social Worker and experienced professional in assessing mental capacity.
 I don’t sub-contract any assessments, that way I can be sure of maintaining high standards in all my work.
 I can be instructed to complete assessments for a range of decisions including (but not limited to):

 - Capacity to manage finances

 - Capacity to create a Lasting Power of Attorney

 - Capacity to make a will (testamentary capacity)

 - Capacity to conduct Court proceedings (capacity to litigate)

 Why Choose Gary Crisp Consultants?